onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 DePrime of an Automation Composition Definition Type
 ----------------------------------------------------
-- AC-runtime triggers the execution to send a broadcast PARTICIPANT_PRIME message
+- ACM-runtime triggers the execution to send a broadcast PARTICIPANT_PRIME message
 - the message is built by ParticipantPrimePublisher with an empty list of ParticipantDefinition
 - Participant-intermediary will receive a PARTICIPANT_PRIME message and deletes the Tosca Service Template data on CacheProvider
 - Each participant performs its designated job of deprime